 Oil prices pushed lower last week, giving motorists hope for continued relief at the gas pump.
 AAA, The Auto Club Group, reports that the national average price for gasoline has climbed 14 cents since February, but that upward trend came to an end over the weekend.

 The American Red Cross wants your blood this spring!
 Blood donations are desperately needed to restock Red Cross supplies for the season, attests Kristen Stancil, External Communications Manager for Biomedical Field Marketing and Communications for the organization’s Southern Region.
 She’s asking Northwest Georgia residents to roll up their sleeves and make a donation!

 The Rome City Commission will meet in regular session this evening.
-They will gather for a caucus session at 5 pm, to be followed by their meeting at 6:30 pm at City Hall (the City Auditorium) on Broad Street.
+They’ll gather for a caucus session at 5 pm, to be followed by their regular meeting at 6:30 pm at City Hall (the City Auditorium).
 Both sessions are open to the public.